New Evidence Reveals That Genome Exchange between Viruses and Host Cells Is Key to Evolution

 Clinical significance

 Apart from the evolutionary implication of horizontal gene transmission, it has important health benefits.
-Research into these genes can provide valuable information on the evolution of pathogen and infection processes, and how to produce more effective therapy and stop drug resistance.
+Research into these genes can provide valuable information on the evolution of pathogens and infection processes, and how to produce more effective therapy and stop drug resistance.

 Conclusion